antonOO/SmartBot/README.md

+## What is SmartBot?

 SmartBot (or Sobot) is a computer science oriented QA bot, which is attachable to Slack.
 It identifies only computer science related questions, within a channel, and tries to find their answers on SO.

-SmartBot is written in python - all of the dependencies are listed in the requirements.txt
+SmartBot is written in Python3 - all of the dependencies are listed in the requirements.txt

 ## To install Sobot: